Who Are China's Big Tech Companies & What Do They Do?

 The flurry of ad revenue from Yiming's first venture gave him the capital to commence what would become a five-year shopping spree of epic proportions.

-In 2016, Bytedance invested $25 million into Indian news app, Dailyhun, and claimed majority equity ownership of BABE BABE, an Indonesian news aggregation platform that specialised in delivering hyper-relevant content.
-Yiming and his team also acquired the multi-lingual video-based storytelling platform, Flipagram — opening doors to a growing archive of music copyright licences and User Generated Content (UGC) .
+In 2016, Bytedance invested $25 million into Indian news app, Dailyhunt, and claimed majority equity ownership of BABE, an Indonesian news aggregation platform that specialised in delivering hyper-relevant content.
+Yiming and his team also acquired the multi-lingual video-based storytelling platform, Flipagram, opening doors to a growing archive of music copyright licences and User Generated Content (UGC).

-While TikTok remains extremely popular in global markets, Bytedance is focusing on Douyin as the pioneering testbed for future innovations.
-From video-based facial recognition technology to purchasing products in just a few clicks, TikTok is set to radicalise the future of social media.
-Additionally, Bytedance’s recent launch of the video-based social messaging application, Duoshan, marks the beginning of a much-anticipated battle with Snapchat and Instagram.
+While TikTok remains extremely popular in global markets, Bytedance continues to use Douyin as the pioneering testbed for future innovations, from video-based facial recognition technology to in-app purchasing in just a few clicks.

 What is Bytedance's Business Model?